charlescol/news-domains-X-tracker/README.md

 - Top 100 accounts (sorted by followers) are updated daily.
 - The other records are updated daily in batches of 300.

-This project leverages the **free tier** of the X API, which imposes certain limitations, particularly allowing **only one request per day**, with each request capable of retrieving data for up to **100 accounts at a time**.
-Despite these constraints, we have implemented an efficient update system that ensures continuous and meaningful data collection over time.

 The current dataset contains around 4000 accounts collected from multiple sources and will be continuously enriched and updated.

+This project leverages **multiple free-tier** accounts of the X API to implement its refreshing strategy.
+Each account can retrieve data for up to 100 accounts daily, a limitation imposed by the X API.

 ---

 ## **Auto-Update Process**

-The project leverages **GitHub Actions** to automatically update the statistics for tracked X accounts despite the API's strict limitations.
+The project leverages **GitHub Actions** to automatically update the statistics for tracked X accounts:

 ### **Workflow:**
 1. **Job 1 (Real-time priority refresh):**